Bridgwater's Blake Museum

 How to find us -

-Castle Street, Bridgwater.
+Salmon Parade and the first Iron Bridge, Bridgwater.
 An early view (ca. 1860) by Robert Gillo

 The Museum is now closed to the public until April 2015.